derykmakgill/nsi/about.md

 - What events, cultural climate, and arguments lead to Bitcoin being turned against its original purpose?
 Who is responsible?
 Why?
 - What does a world built on the new vision for Bitcoin look like?

-I hope to produce a bing-worthy series of essays, interviews, and notes on the question: what happened to Bitcoin?
+I hope to produce a bing-worthy series of essays, interviews, guest posts? and notes on the question: what happened to Bitcoin?